Life As a Fraud Examiner, Investigator or Analyst

-Job Opportunities for Fraud Examiners, Investigators and Analysts
+Is There Job Demand for Fraud Examiners, Investigators and Analysts?

-In 2016, there was an estimated number of 135,900 jobs in the United States for Fraud Examiner, Investigator or Analyst.
+There were about 135,900 jobs for Fraud Examiner, Investigator or Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Fraud Examiner, Investigator or Analyst by 2026.
 There will be an estimated 13,100 positions for Fraud Examiner, Investigator or Analyst per year.

 The states with the most job growth for Fraud Examiner, Investigator or Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

 Fraud Examiner, Investigator or Analyst Average Salary